BartMassey/swarm-demo/README.md

 rate, but they typically get "stuck" and can't move until they either back up or turn around.

+There is a Makefile for building this.
+It's kind of kludgy, but it works.
+Say "`make`" to build the demo.
+Say "`make javadoc`" to build javadocs in the "doc" subdirectory.

 Mostly, this code is supposed to be fun to play with.
 Enjoy!